VYC Charitable Foundation advances grants

 Our community of need is under siege like never before.
 Single moms and hourly workers are losing their income.
 Children who receive a nutritious lunch program at school are out of school.

-Daycare centers and schools are closing, causing havoc for working families , especially for our first responders and medical personnel whom we need on the front lines.
-Organizations focused on housing homeless families and children are losing sources of traditional support, volunteers, and contributions...as our world is warned to shutter in place.
+Daycare centers and schools are closing, causing havoc for working families, especially for first responders and medical personnel on the front lines.
+Organizations focused on housing homeless families and children are losing sources of traditional support, volunteers and contributions, as our world is warned to shelter in place.

 This is not just any year.

-Note: Editor’s note: Don Healy is the media relations lead for the Venice Yacht Club Foundation Charitable Foundation.^p